anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 <a name="3.2.3"></a>
 ### 3.2.3.
 Virtual Storage
-The three storage services offered by cloud infrastructure are:
+The three storage services offered by Cloud Infrastructure are:
 -	Persistent storage
 -	Ephemeral storage
 -	Image storage